 It’s not all brand deals and six-figure paydays.
 Behind the growth of the creator economy are real human drivers and pain points:

 60. Why do people become creators?
-As The Tilt reported:
+The Tilt reported:

 - 85% say they love the work.